MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-hotfixing-appsource-app.md

 | 2.0.0.0 | 22.0 |
 | 3.0.0.0 | 23.0 |

-You are now submitting a new version 1.5.0.0 with the `application` property set to 21.0.0.0.
+You're now submitting a new version 1.5.0.0 with the `application` property set to 21.0.0.0.

-On their upgrade to the next major, your customers on [!INCLUDE [prod_short](includes/prod_short.md)] version 21 who will be running version 1.5.0.0 would then be upgraded to version 2.0.0.0 which targets [!INCLUDE [prod_short](includes/prod_short.md)] 22.0, so version 1.5.0.0 will be validated for all [!INCLUDE [prod_short](includes/prod_short.md)] releases from 21.0 (included) to 22.0 (excluded).
+On their upgrade to the next major, your customers on [!INCLUDE [prod_short](includes/prod_short.md)] version 21 who will be running version 1.5.0.0 would then be upgraded to version 2.0.0.0, which targets [!INCLUDE [prod_short](includes/prod_short.md)] 22.0, so version 1.5.0.0 is validated for all [!INCLUDE [prod_short](includes/prod_short.md)] releases from 21.0 (included) to 22.0 (excluded).

-### Example 4 - Submitting a HF with application equal to the next versions
+### Example 4 - Submitting a hotfix with application equal to the next versions

 Let's consider that you have the following versions of your app publicly available in AppSource: